ricardomvargas/questform/README.md

 ### Running Tests

-There is just a fell tests implemented with Jest and none with cypress, just run: 'npm run test'.
+There are just a few tests implemented with Jest and none with cypress, just run: 'npm run test'.